Jimmy Garoppolo Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 - Note: Garoppolo's stats vs. Seahawks date back to 2016.

-- The Seahawks are conceding 285.5 passing yards per game this season, the NFL's 31st-ranked pass defense.
+- The Seahawks are allowing 285.5 passing yards per game this season, the NFL's 31st-ranked pass defense.

-- The Seahawks have conceded 15 passing TDs this season (1.4 per game), ranking them seventh among NFL defenses.
+- The Seahawks have allowed 15 touchdowns through the air (1.4 per game).
+They are seventh in the league in that category.

 Recent Performances